Dickmanns/python-multiprosessing/README.md

 # python-multiprosessing
- This is just some Test of python via multiprosessing
+ This is just some test of python via multiprosessing